Pujarini/JS-prep-101/js-concepts/Functions/arrowFunctions.md

 const obj = {
   dev: 'bfe',
   a: function() {
-    return this.dev
+    return this.dev // bfe
   },
   b() {
-    return this.dev
+    return this.dev // bfe
   },
   c: () => {
-    return this.dev
+    return this.dev //undefined since it is an arrow function },
-  },
   d: function() {
     return (() => {
-      return this.dev
+      return this.dev  // returns (return this.dev);
     })()
+    // bfe
   },
   e: function() {
-    return this.b()
+    return this.b() // bfe
   },
   f: function() {
-    return this.b
-  },
+    return this.b //undefined this will return b function and then the this inside b is window object },
   g: function() {
-    return this.c()
+    return this.c() // undefined since c is an arrow function.
   },
   h: function() {
-    return this.c
+    return this.c // undefined since c is an arrow function },
-  },
   i: function() {
     return () => {
-      return this.dev
-    }
+      return this.dev // bfe first call it will return arrow function and then second call will return bfe }
   }
 }